jwilsson/spotify-web-api-php/docs/method-reference/SpotifyWebAPIAuthException.md

 SpotifyWebAPIAuthException::hasInvalidRefreshToken()
 ```

-Returns if the exception was thrown because of invalid refresh token.
+Returns whether the exception was thrown because of an invalid refresh token.

 #### Return values